|HOME - ABOUT - NEWS - INTELLIGENT SYSTEMS - SPACE SYSTEMS - CONTACT - CAREERS

 From imaging services to space research, commercial space has been founded on improving access, expanding opportunities and extending exploration.
 Changes in perspective and the recognition of economic benefits from space are creating not just new opportunities, but new methods and technologies.
 Moving beyond government sponsored programs and architectures is the most significant advancement in human space.
 We are at the dawn of a new era in space and ARS has created many of the infrastructures and supporting technologies to establish it as a sustainable space leader.
 ARS is uniquely positioned to develop and build new space systems.
 Our associates are imminently qualified to advance the most sophisticated space science and engineering efforts.

-ARS modular orbital spaceplane built as virtual laboratory establishes a new class of intelligent systems integration for engineering and analysis
+ARS modular orbital spaceplane as virtual laboratory establishes a new class of intelligent systems integration

 The Ramstar Orbital Spaceplane is the first privately funded orbital launch system envisioned to provide the greatest level of sustainability and reliability with the most cost effective operational systems.
 The unique modular design allows for human crews and autonomous flight with rapid turn around.
 Described by Matthew Bentley in Spaceplanes: From Airport to Spaceport, it is one of the first vehicles to utilize the Artificial Neural Membrane or ANM Technology.
 The new technology designed to support health-monitoring and control of the Ramstar through the entire flight envelope has advanced one of the most complete simulations of a transatmospheric vehicle (TAV).
 The Ramstar Spaceplane Simulator is in its final stage of development and will be used to evaluate proprietary systems developed by ARS and study a variety of mission scenarios and system architectures for HTHL vehicles.